nnul/deck-duel/README.md

 ### Dice

-Each player will need a health tracker (12-sided die), three *will* counters (4-sided die), and two 6-sided dice for managing *aggression* and *guard* points.
+Each player will need a 12-sided die (health tracker), a 4-sided die (or three *will* counters), and two 6-sided dice for managing *aggression* and *guard* points.
 When using a die for tracking, set the current point value face up on the die.

 ### Counters